 Meet The INSEAD Africa Club

 INSEAD Africa Club is dedicated to developing the business and human capital of the African continent within the INSEAD community.
 The Club welcome membership from all current students with an interest in the African continent.
 Contact INSEAD Africa Club for more information.

-Fontainebleau & Singapore Campuses - MBA Class of 22D Committee (December 2022)
+Fontainebleau & Singapore Campuses - MBA Class of 23J Committee (July 2023)